aliang8/Bomberman/README.md

 ##Development Log: ##
 Anthony 5/12/16:

--Started working on level editor
+- Started working on level editor

--Made the Tile class and added functionality
+- Made the Tile class and added functionality

 Anthony 5/14/16

--Found and resized the necessary sprites
+- Found and resized the necessary sprites

--Made it so that sprites and map are displayable
+- Made it so that sprites and map are displayable

 Anthony 5/16/16

--Made a palette on the level editor to select different blocks
+- Made a palette on the level editor to select different blocks

--After selecting the blocks you can change the type of individual tiles
+- After selecting the blocks you can change the type of individual tiles

 Anthony 5/18/16

--Imported the sprites
+- Imported the sprites

--Created the walk function
+- Created the walk function

-Bug: walking is really laggy, especially when changing directions
+- Bug: walking is really laggy, especially when changing directions

 Anthony 5/20/16

--Working on making the tiles destroyable and adding collisions
+- Working on making the tiles destroyable and adding collisions

 Matthew 5/22/16